Wellington Saints: Notable players

+Retired numbers

 CBL team

 The Saints began in the second-tiered Conference Basketball League (CBL), winning the CBL title in 1982.
-In 1997, Wellington's second division team finished as runners-up in the CBL, and in 2001, the Wellington College Saints finished as CBL runners-up.
+In 1997, Wellington's second division team, TransAlta Wellington, finished as runners-up in the CBL.
+In 2000, Wellington's second division CBL team was called Capital Punishment.
+In 2001, the Wellington College Saints finished as CBL runners-up.
 In 2008, the Saints' second division team won the CBL championship with a 90–84 win over the Waikato Titans in the final.